 Project Management is not a skill, but a collection of skills that allows leaders to plan and lead a project successfully.
 The soft skills needed to be an effective project manager (problem-solving, teamwork and interpersonal skills) are highly transferable and sort after in every industry.
 There are also other aspects of project management which require specific abilities such as having a keen eye for detail, developing a process and providing all stakeholders with a vision that shows not only awareness but also positive outcomes.

-In this course, participants will work in small groups with students from multiple disciplines, to understand the principals of good project management and other aspects of leading and managing a team including:
+In this course, participants will work in small groups with students from multiple disciplines, to understand the principles of good project management and other aspects of leading and managing a team including:

 - Defining the characteristics, competencies and skills involved in project management